uc-cdis/compose-services/README.md

 ## Introduction
 This setup uses Docker containers for Postgres, IndexD, Fence, Peregrine, Sheepdog, Windmill (data-portal), and nginx.
 Images for the [CDIS microservices](https://github.com/uc-cdis/) and nginx will be pulled from quay.io (master), while Postgres (9.5) images will be pulled from Docker Hub.
 Nginx will be used as a reverse proxy to each of the services.
-Below you will find information about [migrating existing](#Release-History-and-Migration-Instructions) and [setting up](#Setup) new compose services, some [tips](#Dev-Tips) and basic information about [using](#Using-the-data-commons) data commons.
+Below you will find information about [migrating existing](#Release-History-and-Migration-Instructions) and [setting up](#Setup) new compose services, some [tips](#Dev-Tips), basic information about [using](#Using-the-data-commons) data commons, and [useful links](#useful-links).
 You can quickly find commonly used commands in our [cheat sheet](./docs/cheat_sheet.md).
 Config file formats were copied from [cloud-automation](https://github.com/uc-cdis/cloud-automation) and stored in the `Secrets` directory and modified for local use with Docker Compose.
 Setup scripts for some of the containers are kept in the `scripts` directory.

 ### Release History and Migration Instructions